madziejm/1e100-ibu/README.md

 * When implementing log-softmax on our own for no explainable reason we got blocked by numerical issues.
 They can be solved using the log-sum-exp trick.
 One should use library log-softmax if available, regardless
 * We needed to sign up for the GCP trial in order to run time-consuming computations.
 Now we know how to use it for hosting a Jupyter notebook
 * Spacy is nice after you make it work, but it's overkill for our use.
 Torchtext is not nice (for example it returns a list of ints where we needed of LongTensor, isn't customisable), but it works
-* Simple or even obvious models can present really valuable results, because as we noticed the distributions of ratings that people give are rather exploitable and easy to infer
+* Simple or even obvious models can present really valuable results because as we noticed the distributions of ratings that people give are rather exploitable and easy to infer

 ## Further work